BibsCode/transfer-assignment/strengths_and_weaknesses.md

 # Weaknesses
 - Steep learning curve: Git has a steep learning curve, especially for beginners, due to its complex command-line interface and numerous features.
+- Complexity: Managing large repositories with many branches and commits can become complex and difficult to manage without proper knowledge and practices.